ART: Articulated Reconstruction Transformer: Discussions and Conclusion

 \myparagraph{Conclusion.} In this work, we propose \model, a feed-forward model to reconstruct complete 3D articulated objects from sparse, multi-state images.
 By casting reconstruction as a part-based prediction problem, ART jointly decodes geometry, texture, and articulation structure for each part.
 Experiments across a broad range of articulated objects demonstrate that \model consistently outperforms strong feed-forward and optimization-based baselines.

-\myparagraph{Acknowledgments.} We thank Yawar Siddiqui, Ruocheng Wang and Qiao Gu for the comments and fruitful discussions, and Ka Chen, David Clabaugh and Samir Aroudj for the help on dataset collecting and constructions.
+\myparagraph{Acknowledgments.} We thank Yawar Siddiqui, Ruocheng Wang, and Qiao Gu for the comments and fruitful discussions, Ka Chen, David Clabaugh, and Samir Aroudj for the help on dataset collecting and constructions, and Yanjie Ze and Pengyu Mo for the robot simulation results.
+This work is in part supported by NSF RI \#2338203 and ONR MURI N00014-22-1-2740.

 {

 }

 \thefigure{S\arabic{figure}} \thetable{S\arabic{table}} \theequation{S\arabic{equation}} \pagenumbering{arabic} {S\arabic{page}} \maketitlesupplementary